 Leveraging is a speculative technique and there are special risks and costs involved.
 The Fund cannot assure you that its Preferred Shares and use of any other forms of leverage (such as the use of reverse repurchase agreements or derivatives strategies), if any, will result in a higher yield on your Common Shares.
 When leverage is used, the NAV and market price of the Common Shares and the yield to Common Shareholders will be more volatile.
 See "Principal Risks of the Fund-Leverage Risk."
 In addition, dividend, interest and other costs and expenses borne by the Fund with respect to its Preferred Shares and its use of any other forms of leverage are borne by the Common Shareholders (and not by the holders of Preferred Shares) and result in a reduction of the NAV of the Common Shares.
 In addition, because the fees received by the Investment Manager are based on the average daily net assets of the Fund (including daily net assets attributable to any preferred shares of the Fund that may be outstanding), the Investment Manager has a financial incentive for the Fund to use Preferred Shares to obtain leverage (as opposed to other available forms), which may create a conflict of interest between the Investment Manager, on the one hand, and the Common Shareholders, on the other hand.
-The fees received by the Investment Manager are not, however, charged on assets attributable to leverage obtained by the Fund other than through preferred shares.
-Please see "Principal Risks of the Fund - Leverage Risk" for additional information regarding leverage and related risks.
+The fees received by the Investment Manager are not charged on assets attributable to leverage obtained by the Fund other than through preferred shares.

-The Fund's ability to utilize leverage is also limited by asset coverage requirements and other guidelines imposed by rating agencies (currently Moody's) that provide ratings for the ARPS, which may be more restrictive than the limitations imposed by the 1940 Act noted above.
+The Fund's ability to utilize leverage is also limited by asset coverage requirements and other guidelines imposed by rating agencies (currently Moody's and Fitch) that provide ratings for the Preferred Shares, which may be more restrictive than the limitations imposed by the 1940 Act noted above.
 See "Description of Capital Structure" for more information.